mojindri/gpt5/examples/README.md

 ### 5. Web Search Assistance (`web_search.rs`)
 Learn how to:
-- Enable OpenAI's web search assistance
+- Enable OpenAI's web search assistance tool entry
-- Override the search query for better relevance
+- Provide a suggested query to steer the model's search focus
-- Limit the maximum number of search results inspected
+- Communicate soft limits on the number of search results to return
 - Combine instructions and inputs for richer answers

 ```bash